asamy/ksm/README.md

 ## License

 GPL v2 firm, see LICENSE file.
+Note that some code is thirdparty, respective licenses and/or copyright should be there, if you think it's not, please let me know.
+Most of the code is GPL'd, though...